 It is important to remember that the release of breast milk is a conditioned response.
 This means that there are many factors that affect the release of milk.
 The medical literature has shown that mothers of babies in intensive care units make more milk during or after holding their babies against their skin than when pumping in adjacent rooms, or at home.
 Stress, fatigue, dehydration, feeling hurried or self-conscious can affect the pumping session.
 Some breastfeeding professionals recommend bringing a photo of your baby or a piece of clothing from your baby to help stimulate your senses and help your body release your milk while pumping.

 “Conditioned responses” may also include factors like the specific rhythm of the pump you have become used to.
 Different pumps may all pull the same peak amount of vacuum, but their mechanisms can be different.
 So the pattern of the suction cycles may vary.
 For two pumps that both measure the same maximum vacuum strength, one’s suction pattern may increase rapidly while the other’s suction pattern may rise more slowly.
 The Freemie cups are designed and tested to transmit very similar vacuum as the traditional collection bottles and horns when used with your compatible pump.
-And the Freemie Freedom pump pulls up to 250mm-Hg peak vacuum, which also is very similar to the strongest pumps on the market.
+And the Freemie Liberty and Independence pumps pull up to 280mm-Hg peak vacuum, which also is very similar to the strongest pumps on the market.
 If you’re changing from one pump setup to another, it may take a little time to get used to the rhythm and suction characteristics of a new pump—or simply the feeling of being hands free with your clothes on—to be able to fully appreciate and benefit from the revolutionary experience of the Freemie system.

 Change Your World